Social Security Administration (SSA)

 Objective 3: Align open government activities with our mission and strategic goals

-We incorporated open government principles in developing the plan for our updated Agency Strategic Plan for Fiscal Years 2014-2018 (www.socialsecurity.gov/asp/plan-2014-2018.pdf), released in March 2014.
+We incorporated open government principles in developing the plan for our updated Agency Strategic Plan for Fiscal Years 2014-2018, released in March 2014.
 We used broad-based internal and external engagements to determine the appropriate goals and strategies.
 We will infuse open government principles into our implementation of those strategies, and into our methods for measuring our performance against the goals.
-In addition, the Information Resources Management Strategic Plan for Fiscal Years 2014-2017 (www.socialsecurity.gov/irm/IRM_2014.pdf), also released in March 2014, includes the technology framework for supporting our open government efforts.
+In addition, Our Information Resources Management (IRM) Strategic Plan is also available.

 We are in the process of developing a long-term strategy to help prepare the agency for success in the years ahead.
 As we develop this strategy, we are asking questions such as, “How should Social Security operate differently in the next 10-15 years to accomplish its mission?” and “How might a changing operational environment affect Social Security’s ability to deliver services effectively and efficiently in the future?”
 Work on a long-term strategy is vital, as it will allow us to proactively anticipate and address challenges, and position us well to take advantage of new opportunities when they arise.